Khalix01/CSCD58-A3/README.md

 # CSCD58-A3

-Names of Team members & Student Numbers: Krutik, Kourosh Jaberi 1005947362
+Names of Team members & Student Numbers: Krutik Tejalkumar Shah 1006213526, Kourosh Jaberi 1005947362

 Please run our code without the -anis flag, in order to avoid errors raised by comments with // and please ignore the other warnings with implicit castings/declarations